rakvat/transform-social.org/content/en/texts/economics_faq.md

 1. Regardless of whether the wage is calculated depending on education, experience, hours, or effort - there can never be a concept that is fair to everyone.
 2. Wage is an external motivator, or even coercion if people depend on the wage for basic needs.
 External motivation is neither good for the quality of the work nor the mental health of the worker.
 3. The idea of wages requires the distinction between work for which you get wages and other work for which you don't get wages.
-In Europe, non-waged work is at least 40% of all work (mostly care work).
+In Europe, non-waged work is at least 40% of all work (mostly [care work](#care_work).
 This distinction is degrading and unfair.
 4. The idea of waged labor assumes the "normal" human to be someone who does enough wage labor to fulfill their needs.
 All others need to rely on social benefits, which is degrading and ableist.

 Anarchist economics as envisioned by this FAQ would thus use neither money, nor tokens, nor wage, as the distribution is based on need anyway.